lexibank/tlopo/out/vol3/chapter10.md

 ### 2.3.
 Gnetum gnemon, TP tulip (Gnetaceae)

 Gnetum gnemon is a small tree found in lowland forests in the Bismarcks, the Solomons, Vanuatu and Fiji, growing to between 8 and 15 m in height.
-Leaf stalks grow directly from the branch in pairs: hence its Tok Pisin name, tulip 'two-leaf' (Figure 10.3).
+Leaf stalks grow directly from the branch in pairs: hence its Tok Pisin name, _tulip_ 'two-leaf' (Figure 10.3).
 The young leaves and shoots are widely cooked and eaten as a vegetable.
 It has red or orange fruit, the seeds and mesocarp of which are roasted and eaten in some areas (Paijmans 1976: 124, [Evans 1999](../references.md#source-Evans1999): 19-21, [Hviding 2005](../references.md#source-Hviding2005): 139): Evans singles out the islands of the Temotu Province of the Solomons for special mention.
 In the wild it grows along rivers and streams, but not near the beach, as it appears to dislike salt spray ([Manner & Elevitch 2006a](../references.md#source-MannerandElevitch2006a)).
-[Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 37) describes it as a 'cul- tivated tree' and [Kennedy & Clarke](../references.md#source-KennedyandClarke2004) ([2004](../references.md#source-KennedyandClarke2004)) mention it in their list of species that are subjeclt to arboriculture.
+[Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 37) describes it as a 'cultivated tree' and [Kennedy & Clarke](../references.md#source-KennedyandClarke2004) ([2004](../references.md#source-KennedyandClarke2004)) mention it in their list of species that are subject to arboriculture.

-Figure 10.3 Gnetum gnemon: A, tree; B, fruiting branch with edible young leaves and fruit; C, mature edible fruit; D, flowering
+Figure 10.3 Gnetum gnemon: A, tree; B, fruiting branch with edible young leaves and fruit; C, mature edible fruit; D, flowering branch with edible flower.

-On New Britain and Manus and in the Siassi Islands the bark fibre of G. gnemon is reported as being used to make ropes and string ([Floyd 1954](../references.md#source-Floyd1954), O' Collins & Lamothe 1989, [Bugenhagen & Bugenhagen 2007](../references.md#source-BugenhagenandBugenhagen2007)).
+On New Britain and Manus and in the Siassi Islands the bark fibre of G. gnemon is reported as being used to make ropes and string ([Floyd 1954](../references.md#source-Floyd1954), [O'Collins & Lamothe 1989](../references.md#source-OCollinsandLamothe1989), [Bugenhagen & Bugenhagen 2007](../references.md#source-BugenhagenandBugenhagen2007)).
 On Manus the bark is also used as a wrapping material.

-POc &ast;kusaq 'k.o. edible greens' may have branch with edible flower. denoted G. gnemon, but more widespread reflexes are needed before we can be sure of this.
+POc _&ast;kusaq_ 'k.o. edible greens' may have denoted G. gnemon, but more widespread reflexes are needed before we can be sure of this.
 Like the other terms for green vegetables reconstructed in this chapter, reflexes refer to more than one kind of green vegetable.

-Misima kusai provides evidence for the final &ast;-q of POc &ast;kusaq.
-Misima has borrowed much of its vocabulary from Suauic dialects: these add paragogic -i after a final consonant, and -i here points to the earlier presence of &ast;-q.
+Misima _kusai_ provides evidence for the final _&ast;-q_ of POc _&ast;kusaq_.
+Misima has borrowed much of its vocabulary from Suauic dialects: these add paragogic _-i_ after a final consonant, and _-i_ here points to the earlier presence of _&ast;-q_.

 <a id="p-298"></a>